 When the thought of visiting China pops into your head, images of the Great Wall of China almost immediately pops up.
 Visiting this grand monument is, along with a handful of places like the Great Pyramids or Petra, truly one of the few absolute must-sees in the world.
 And since you’re in China, well, it becomes hardly optional!

 With over 21,000 kilometres spread throughout the country in a somewhat haphazard fashion, it’s hardly slim-pickin’s for checking out the Great Wall of China.
 Fortunately, some of the best sections of the wall reside close to Beijing.

 For travellers, the most popular section around Beijing is the Badaling Great Wall.
 Not only is Badaling one of the better preserved sections of the wall, it’s one of the most accessible.
 It’s easy to reach by public transportation and features accessibility improvements such as handrails.

 As you’d image, Badaling can get a little crowded at times, especially during local holidays.
 For a quieter alternative near Beijing, visit the Great Wall at Mutianyu.
 The views aren’t quite as impressive as Badaling, but it’s nowhere near as busy.

 Where to stay in Beijing

-As you’d imagine, choosing where to stay in Beijing isn’t always an easy task.
+As you’d imagine, settling on where to stay in Beijing isn’t always an easy task.
 The Chinese capital sprawls over what seems like an endless horizon with hundred of hotels grasping for your attention.

 For most travellers, getting close to the main attractions in Beijing should be a main priority, especially when you’re pinned for time.
 Narrowing your search to areas like Dongcheng and Xicheng will get you close to Beijing’s action.
 Here are a few picks for the best hotels in Beijing: